SivakrishnaVase/main/README.md

 # main
 # 1. Download the solution from the link:  https://github.com/SivakrishnaVase/main.git
-# 2. In your local computer open the downloaed solution using visual studio
+# 2. In your local computer, Open the downloaded project solution folder
 # 3. To Open the soloution double click on the WatchProject.sln file
 # 4. Once you open the solution , make sure WatchProject is your Startup project
 # 5. Then build and Run the solution